Valsavarenche

 More Info

-Valsavarenche, located within the Gran Paradiso National Park, is the wildest of the Valle d’Aosta valleys.
-It is a scattered municipality, in the sense that it is not composed of a single agglomeration, but of several hamlets.
-The Town Hall is located in Dégioz together with the Park Visitor Center.
+Valsavarenche, located within the Gran Paradiso National Park, is the wildest of the Aosta Valley valleys.
+It is a scattered municipality in the sense that it does not consist of a single agglomeration, but of several hamlets.
+The town hall is located in Dégioz along with the Park Visitor Center.
 Its tourism is hiking in summer and snow-related in winter.
-Among the monuments and places of interest in the valley we mention the Gran Paradiso National Park, the villages of Nex and Tignet with their typical Alpine architecture of the Middle Ages and the Eaux Rousses, a small town whose rock formations have a typical color red due to iron salts.
+Monuments and places of interest in the valley include the Gran Paradiso National Park, the villages of Nex and Tignet with typical medieval alpine architecture, and Eaux Rousses, a small town whose rock formations possess a typical red color due to iron salts.